cerbos/wit-adapter/README.md

 The SDK also converts these strings (JSON serialization) to rich types, which are then exposed to the SDK client.

 Here, we explored converting a Wasm core module binary to a Wasm component.
 We are not building a component for the required policies from the source code; we build a module, which then upgrades to a component.

+# Make Wasm modules upgradable to the component model

 The idea was to change the ePDP source code mostly incrementally.
 The increment must not add much to the binary size or the contract.
 We added `wit-bindgen` crate as a dependency and the following code fragment: